 When I arrived at the beach, the raucous barking got louder.
 And louder.
 And still louder!
 There was a milky, turquoise swath on the ocean surface that stretched fifty metres from the shore.
 It was coloured so by all the milt expelled by the male herrings in their haste to fertilize as many eggs as possible.
 That swath began well westward in the direction of Nanoose Bay, and I later discovered that it continued as far south as Neck Point Park.
 The waters of the open ocean beyond were a contrastingly brilliant shade of blue.

 It was within the slick of breeding herring that the truly frenzied activity was taking place.
-Hundreds of Sea Lions rolled in the surf, gorging themselves with fish and playing gleefully.
+Hundreds of sea lions rolled in the surf, gorging themselves with fish and playing gleefully.
 Their barking reached fever pitch, but they never seemed to tire, showing the grace and endurance in the water they are known so well for.
-Soon I noticed they had been joined by a number of Harbour Seals.
-I was convinced that a pod of Killer Whales was going to materialize, but that didn’t happen in the two hours I was there.
-It may well have eventually for all I know, because it was a day and a half later before all this activity began to slow down.
+Soon I noticed they had been joined by a number of harbour seals.
+I was convinced that a pod of killer whales was going to materialize, but that didn’t happen in the two hours I was there.
+It may well have eventually for all I know, because it was a day and a half later before all this activity began slowing down.

 Or so I thought…To explain further, in the weeks preceding the herring spawn, we had been using binoculars to watch flocks of unidentified water birds assemble near the shores.
 They would seem to move in unison, like a well coordinated wave, and seldom flew more than a few feet off the surface.
 These birds seemed to cover a lot of ground, and to the naked eye almost resembled an oil slick from a distance.
 Finally, a trip to the beach identified the birds as surf scoters!